 APIs function as intermediaries between a client (the application making the request) and a server (the application providing the response).
 Here’s a simplified breakdown of how they work:

-For instance, when you search for a flight on a travel website, the site’s API communicates with airline databases to fetch flight details and displays them to you.
+For instance, when you search for a flight on a travel website, the site’s API communicates with airline databases to retrieve flight options and displays them to you.

 APIs come in various forms, each designed for specific use cases.
 Here are the most common types: